Shubh-Dev/Shubh-Dev/README.md

 - 🌱 I’m a Full-Stack developer.
 - 🌱 I’m currently working for Phenomenal Tech.
 - 👯 I’m not looking for new opportunities.
-- 🔭 I’m currently working on React, TypeScript, goLang, Fiber, and PostgreSQL.
+- 🔭 I’m currently working on Vue, Nuxt3, React, TypeScript, goLang, Supabase, and PostgreSQL.
 - 👯 I’m looking to collaborate on any exciting project.
 - 🤔 I’m looking for help with Fiber.
 - 💬 Ask me about anything and I will find the answer for you.